1974–75 Paris Saint-Germain FC season

-The 1974–75 season was the 5th season of Paris Saint-Germain FC.
-PSG played most of their home league matches at the Parc des Princes, but also one at the Stade Yves-du-Manoir and another at the Stade Bauer, with an average attendance of 17,456 spectators per match.
-The club's president was Daniel Hechter and the team's manager was Robert Vicot.
-Jean-Pierre Dogliani was the team captain.
-PSG finished 15th in Division 1 and reached the semi-finals of the Coupe de France.
-François M'Pelé was the club's top scorer this season with 31 goals, 21 of them in the league.
+The 1974–75 season was the 5th season in the history of Paris Saint-Germain FC.
+PSG played most of their home league matches at the Parc des Princes, while also hosting one match at the Stade Yves-du-Manoir and another at the Stade Bauer, attracting an average of 17,456 spectators per match.
+The club's president was Daniel Hechter, and the team was managed by Robert Vicot, with Jean-Pierre Dogliani serving as captain.
+PSG finished 15th in Ligue 1 and reached the semi-finals of the Coupe de France.
+François M'Pelé was the team's top scorer, netting 31 goals in all competitions, including 21 in the league.

+Players

+Squad

+Players who featured in at least one official match for the club.